Opty-Fi/team-defi-adapters/cli.md

 Options:
---registry      required <address> the address of registry --name          required <string>  the name of risk profile --canborrow     required <boolean> whether risk profile can borrow or not --lowestrating  required <int>     the lowest rating --highestrating required <int>     the highest rating --network       optional <string>  name of the network provider (default: hardhat)
+--registry      required <address> the address of registry --code          required <number>  the code of risk profile --canborrow     required <boolean> whether risk profile can borrow or not --lowestrating  required <number>     the lowest rating --highestrating required <number>     the highest rating --network       optional <string>  name of the network provider (default: hardhat)
 ```